-2.1.3 Towards a Typology for urban Nodes
+iii.
+Towards a Typology for urban Nodes

-Vital nodes has formulated pre-defined criteria which reflect the relevance of the solutions for specific types of nodes.
-We have applied these criteria - as a typology - on the Tier 1 nodes and proposed Tier 2 nodes.
-This typology will help to identify and to cluster challenges and potential solutions in dialogue with urban nodes more effectively and efficiently - as will be done in work package 4 in relation to the tier 2 and tier 3 urban nodes.
+Vital Nodes has formulated pre-defined criteria which reflect the relevance of the solutions for specific types of nodes.
+We have applied these criteria - as a typology - on the Tier 1 nodes and Tier 2 nodes.

+The conclusion of the application with the nodes in the Venlo session on the 8th of February, confirms the criteria for the typology.
+This typology helped to identify and to cluster challenges and potential solutions in dialogue with urban nodes more effectively and efficiently.